LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 # Creating a custom event

-### Step 1: Declare the event class, typed with the object we need to pass:
+## Step 1: Declare the event class, typed with the object we need to pass

 ```C#
 // IMessage interface is required for the class
 // to be sent as a Litium event